apache/doris/docs/en/administrator-guide/config/fe_config.md

 ### catalog_try_lock_timeout_ms

-Default：5000  （ms）
+Default: 5000  （ms）

-IsMutable：true
+IsMutable: true

 The tryLock timeout configuration of catalog lock.
 Normally it does not need to change, unless you need to test something.

 ### max_query_retry_time

-Default：1
+Default: 1

-IsMutable：true
+IsMutable: true

 The number of query retries.
 A query may retry if we encounter RPC exception and no result has been sent to user.
 You may reduce this number to avoid Avalanche disaster

 ### remote_fragment_exec_timeout_ms

-Default：5000  （ms）
+Default: 5000  （ms）

-IsMutable：true
+IsMutable: true

 The timeout of executing async remote fragment.
 In normal case, the async remote fragment will be executed in a short time.
-If system are under high load condition，try to set this timeout longer.
+If system are under high load condition,try to set this timeout longer.

 ### enable_local_replica_selection

-Default：false
+Default: false

-IsMutable：true
+IsMutable: true

 If set to true, Planner will try to select replica of tablet on same host as this Frontend.
 This may reduce network transmission in following case: